Nihit25/Homecast/README.md

 # Homecast
-HomeCast is a media server application that allows you to organize and stream your media files from any directory of your system.
+HomeCast is a media server application that allows you to organize and stream your media files from any directory of your system..

 ## Screenshots: